Run Runaway: Promotion

 In the UK, the band performed the song on the TV music show Top of the Pops, while performances were filmed at the Hall of Fame and Rhyl Sun Centre.
 The band also performed the song at the 1984 Montreux Festival and on German and Swedish TV.
 In America, the song was performed on American Bandstand and The Dance Show.

 A music video was filmed to promote the single, which was directed by Tim Pope for GLO Productions.
 It was shot at Eastnor Castle in Ledbury, Herefordshire.
 The video featured the band performing the song in front of an audience dressed in tartan.
-Other sequences showed a marching bagpipe band and a kilted Scot grappling with a caber.
+Other sequences showed a marching bagpipe band and a kilted Scot (Ron Tarr) grappling with a caber.
 The video was a big success in America, where it received constant showing on MTV.

 Critical reception

-In a review of The Amazing Kamikaze Syndrome, Record Mirror chose the song as their favourite track from the album, describing it as having a "stately pulse" and with single potential.
-Sounds commented the song "shows them cheekily and triumphantly plagiarising flavour-of-'84 Big Country".
-In a retrospective song review by AllMusic, Dave Thompson described the song as "storming" and wrote: "Building on the anthemic power of the earlier "My Oh My", "Run Runaway" is raucous chanting, swirling guitars, wild violin, and even a taste of heavy metal bagpipes, helped along by a drum sound that is pure early '80s."